 By going out into the world and practising exposure therapy the small child in this story shrinks the black dog down to size.
 Again, a metaphor for mental illness: mental illness is always a part of you, but it can be reduced to a manageable size.

 A MINIATURE WORLD

 The presence of a massive dog temporarily turns this family into miniatures, of the type you’ve seen in The Borrowers and Stuart Little.
-There are specific narrative reasons for making use of miniatures.

 All three reasons are at play in Blackdog: We see the warm interior/foggy, cold exterior all at once; we see each member of the family react differently to the same event; we can easily imagine how scared we would be at this tyrannical creature outside our house.